rails/rails/guides/source/active_record_migrations.md

 distribute an application that is able to run against multiple databases.

-NOTE: `db/schema.rb` cannot express database specific items such as triggers, sequences, stored procedures or check constraints, etc. While in a migration you can execute custom SQL statements, the schema dumper cannot reconstitute those statements from the database.
+NOTE: `db/schema.rb` cannot express database specific items such as triggers, sequences, stored procedures or check constraints, etc. Please note that while custom SQL statements can be run in migrations, these statements cannot be reconstituted by the schema dumper.
 If you are using features like this, then you should set the schema format to `:sql`.

 Instead of using Active Record's schema dumper, the database's structure will